crypto101/book/signature-algorithms.rst

 cryptographic hash function.
 Anyone can then use the public key to retrieve that value, compute what the value should be from the message, and compare the two to verify.
-The obvious difference between this and public-key encryption is that in signing, the private key is used to produce the message (in this case the signature) and the public key is used to interpret it, which is the opposite of how encryption and decryption work.
+The obvious difference between this and :term:`public-key encryption` is that in signing, the private key is used to produce the message (in this case the signature) and the public key is used to interpret it, which is the opposite of how encryption and decryption work.